Frédéric Prinz von Anhalt: Clash with Gabor's daughter

 Zsa Zsa Gabor's daughter, the late Francesca Hilton, alleged von Anhalt compromised her mother's dignity, security and health for attention and profit.
 Hilton claimed von Anhalt prohibited Gabor from having visitors, including her own daughter.
 Hilton mocked von Anhalt's alleged homosexuality in her comedy act.

 Hilton claimed he fostered a circus atmosphere surrounding her mother's health, had plans to have her body preserved with plastic for public display, and claims Gabor wanted to mother a child at the age of 94, which she described as "just weird."
 Hilton remained worried about her mother's health, home and fortune.

 At the time of her death, relations between Hilton and von Anhalt had been sour for nearly a decade.
 In 2005, he sued Hilton, alleging she had attempted to defraud her mother.
 However, Gabor refused to sign the papers in her husband's suit against her daughter so the court dismissed it.
 Hilton became embroiled in a battle regarding Gabor's conservatorship and will in 2015 with von Anhalt, but died soon after its settling in Anhalt's favor.

-Adoptive children
+Adopted children

-Anhalt has several adoptive children who paid him for the von Anhalt surname.
+Anhalt has several adopted children who paid him for the von Anhalt surname.
 These include Oliver, a businessman who died at 45 after a motorcycle crash on the same day of Gabor's death, Marcus, a prominent brothel and nightclub owner, and Kevin, a former Regionalliga soccer player and entrepreneur.